 There’s SO much to do here from a sculpture park, to riding around in electric wicker carts, to a rose garden and cactus garden, to great places to have lunch and afternoon snacks.
 We love it SO much we created a dedicated post on How to Enjoy an Afternoon at The Prado in Balboa Park.

 Best of all?
-The majority of it isn’t only on my list of low budget things to do in San Diego but most of the park is free to enjoy!
+The majority of it isn’t only on our list of low-budget things to do in San Diego but most of the park is free to enjoy!
+It’s a must stop-for any trip to the city, even if you only have time for a 2-day itinerary in San Diego.

 2. San Diego Zoo